jrnt30/grunt-resx2json/README.md

 #### Specifying custom locale pattern

 In this example, we use a custom pattern to extract the locale of the files we are parsing.
+The will result in a file per parsed locale being generated.

 ```js
 // Project configuration.